-In this post we will discuss how we can start working with Nintex workflow for Office 365 in SharePoint online.
+In this post, we will discuss how we can start working with Nintex workflow for Office 365 in SharePoint online.
 There are few advantages compared to SharePoint designer workflow are:

-– One of the main feature is, it is very easy to use, simply we can drag and drop to create and edit workflows.
+– One of the main features is, it is very easy to use, simply we can drag and drop to create and edit workflows.
 We can save lots of time by using Nintex workflow.

-– Apart from this there are more actions available compared to sharepoint designer workflow actions and also we can customize with CSS.
+– Apart from this, there are more actions available compared to SharePoint designer workflow actions and also we can customize with CSS.

-– We can do everything in the browser itself, we dont not any external software.
+– We can do everything in the browser itself, we don’t not any external software.

-– We can not have state machine workflows in SharePoint designer but it is possible in Nintex workflow.
+– We can not have state machine workflows in the SharePoint designer but it is possible in Nintex workflow.

 – We can use Nintex workflow app in mobile devices also.